The People Versus: Series 2

 The contestant had a four-minute time limit to finish the rounds.
 Running out of time meant they lost.

 If the contestant was stuck on a question, he or she could pass (which discards the question for good), but if they cannot pass any more, they must use a 'Flip'.
 A contestant had three flips at their disposal.
 These substituted the question for an alternative one on their specialist subject.

 Finishing Round 5 meant that the contestant would bank the £3,000 and have the chance to restart from Round 1 again with their Flips restored.
 As in the first series there is an unlimited amount of money to be won.
 The highest sum of money won on the daytime version was £15,900.

-If a contestant answered a question incorrectly or could not be completed answer within the time limit, then they were knocked out of the game.
+If a contestant answered a question incorrectly or could not give an answer within the time limit, then they were knocked out of the game.
 The person who set the question won £100.
 (Later in the series this changed to £50 for a Round 1 knockout, with no money being awarded for an elimination in a later round.)
 The Bong Game was then played.

 The studio contestant had the choice of 3 Bong games.
 One of these three games did not have a bong in it all and went all the way to the money he had in play.
-A automated voice read out increasing amounts of money.
+An automated voice read out increasing amounts of money.
 The aim was to stop the voice before the bong sounded.
 The contestant had to press a button to stop the voice and win whatever was shown on the screen.

-If the contestant managed beat the bong, the rest of the money in play went to the person who caught the studio contestant out.
+If the contestant managed to beat the bong, the rest of the money in play went to the person who caught the studio contestant out.
 If the studio player failed to beat the bong, then they would win nothing and the member of the public won all of the money in play.
 The contestant then found out where the bong would have come in.